-You are encouraged to specify your vote by marking the appropriate box (SEE REVERSE SIDE), but you need not mark any box if you wish to vote in accordance with the Board of Directors' recommendation.
-The Named Proxies cannot vote your shares unless you sign and return this card.
+You are encouraged to specify your choice by marking the appropriate box (SEE REVERSE SIDE) but you need not mark any box if you wish to vote in accordance with the Board of Directors' recommendation.
+The Named Proxies cannot vote your shares unless you sign (on the reverse side) and return this card.